16. Environments and evaluation (*)#

 parent.env(e5) # e4 is the enclosing environment of e5

-Also, let us bind two different objects with the name `y
+Also, let’s bind two different objects to the name y

 and e3